The Mystery of

 Thus we can deduce that Knaves Castle means the fortress belonging to the Cornavii and thus we can place chronologically this ancient feature squarely in the Iron Age, along with the hill fort at Stonnall.
 Here we have two forts, both placed in a seemingly strategic manner on two ancient major roads.
 In all probability, they were constructed by the same tribe.
 Also, we can now explain the Welsh language connection with the Old Fort.
 It was anciently called Castell Hen because it had been built by the Welsh-speaking Cornavii.
 Is it possible that the Cornavii constructed these forts to serve a common purpose?

-The Cornavii occupied a territory that extended from the West Midlands conurbation of Birmingham, Dudley, Sandwell, Walsall and Wolverhampton and which extended into Staffordshire, Shropshire, Powys and northwards into Cheshire.
+The Cornavii occupied a territory that included what is now the West Midlands conurbation of Birmingham, Dudley, Sandwell, Walsall and Wolverhampton and which extended into Staffordshire, Shropshire, Powys and into Cheshire.
 Tribal life was hierarchical and dominated by a royal family that consolidated its power and prestige through the taxation of its people that was facilitated by the imposition of petty chieftains in every locality.
 Traders who moved into and out of the tribal territory also would have been taxed.
 As we will see, these facts are of great significance.

 They do not appear to have been great horticulturalists, having relied on cattle-raising and hunting.
 The first element, 'corn', of their tribal name means 'horn' in Welsh.
 Were these people noted for their affinity to cows, goats, deer and the like?
 Were they devoted to the Celtic god Cernunnos, who seems to have had an affinity with stags and particularly their horns?
 We have only to travel a few miles to Abbots Bromley to view the Horn Dance that may be a pagan ritual left-over of their reverence for horned animals.